-This program offers paramedics and/or licensed practical nurses who are unable to decrease their work hours in order to attend a full-time traditional classroom program the opportunity to further their education.
+The AAS in Registered Nursing offers licensed practical nurses and/or paramedics an alternative to traditional nursing programs.
+Students have the option of maintaining full-time employment while completing the nursing program in one academic year.
 The Associate of Applied Science in Nursing (AASN) graduate is prepared to provide and manage direct care to individuals with common well-defined problems.
 The AASN graduate functions as a team member using nursing diagnoses and established protocols for individuals in acute care and community-based settings.
 Students applying for entrance to the Registered Nursing program must meet the standards and requirements for admission to ASUMH prior to completing the required program application.

-All pre-requisite or co-requisite general education courses must be completed with a grade of "C" or better by the end of each semester in order to continue in the program.
-In addition, completion of NURS 2011 requires a grade of "B" or better for those students required to complete this course.
+All pre-requisite general education courses must be completed with a grade of "C" or better with the exception of NURS 2011, which requires a grade of "B" or better for those students required to complete this course.
+All general education pre-requisites must be completed prior to the student's entry into the program.

-This nursing education program is a candidate for accreditation by the Accreditation Commission for Education in Nursing (formerly the National League for Nursing Accrediting Commission, Inc.)
+This nursing education program is a candidate for accreditation by the Accreditation Commission for Education in Nursing.